1977, Collingwood. Two young women are brutally murdered. The killer has never been found. What happened in the house on Easey Street?

-One summer night in January 1977, Suzanne Armstrong and Susan Bartlett were savagely murdered in their house on Easey Street, Collingwood – stabbed multiple times while Suzanne’s sixteen-month-old baby slept in the next room.
-Although police established a list of 130 ‘persons of interest’, the case became one of the most infamous unsolved crimes in Melbourne.
+On a warm night in January, Suzanne Armstrong and Susan Bartlett were savagely murdered in their house on Easey Street, Collingwood – stabbed multiple times while Suzanne’s sixteen-month-old baby slept in his cot.
+Although police established a list of more than 100 ‘persons of interest’, the case became one of the most infamous unsolved crimes in Melbourne.

 Journalist Helen Thomas was a cub reporter at The Age when the murders were committed and saw how deeply they affected the city.
-Now, forty years on, she has re-examined the cold case, chasing down new leads and talking to members of the Armstrong and Bartlett families, the women’s neighbours on Easey Street, detectives and journalists.
-What emerges is a portrait of a crime rife with ambiguities and contradictions, which took place at a fascinating time in the city’s history – when the countercultural bohemia of Helen Garner’s Monkey Grip brushed up against the grit of the underworld in one of Melbourne’s most infamous knockabout suburbs.
+Now, forty-two years on, she has re-examined the cold case – chasing down new leads and talking to members of the Armstrong and Bartlett families, the women’s neighbours on Easey Street, detectives and journalists.
+What emerges is a portrait of a crime rife with ambiguities and contradictions, which took place at a fascinating time in the city’s history – when the countercultural bohemia of Helen Garner’s Monkey Grip brushed up against the grit of the underworld in one of Melbourne’s most notorious suburbs.

-Why has the Easey Street murderer never been found, despite a million-dollar reward for information?
-Was the investigation mishandled?
+Why has the Easey Street murderer never been found, despite the million-dollar reward for information leading to an arrest?
 Did the women know their killer, or were their deaths due to a random, frenzied attack?
 Could the murderer have killed again?
-This gripping account addresses these questions and more as it examines one of Australia’s most disturbing and compelling criminal mysteries.
+This gripping account addresses these questions and more as it sheds new light on one of Australia’s most disturbing and compelling criminal mysteries.